Class 3 Image: AI generated

 Or to go further back:

-"Revert to the 'todo add feature complete' commit"
+"Revert to the 'Task add feature complete' commit"

 The rule is simple:

-- When a feature is complete and works → Commit
+1. When a feature is complete and works → commit

-- When all Hurl tests pass → Commit
+2. When all Hurl tests pass → commit

-- Before starting the next feature → Always commit
+3. Before starting the next feature → always commit

-Proceeding without committing means there’s nowhere to return when problems arise.
+Proceeding without committing means there is nowhere to return when problems arise.
 Like playing a game for 3 hours without saving.

 Good pattern:

-Feature complete → Hurl passes → Commit → Next feature
+Feature complete → Hurl pass → commit → next feature

 Bad pattern:

-When climbing Everest, you don’t go straight to the summit.
-Base camp → Camp 1 → Camp 2 → … → Summit.
-At each camp you pitch a tent and stock supplies.
-If weather worsens, you descend to the previous camp.
-Without camps, you die when a storm hits.
+You do not climb Everest in one go.
+Base camp → Camp 1 → Camp 2 → … → summit.
+At each camp, you pitch tents and stock supplies.
+If weather turns bad, you descend to the previous camp.
+Without camps, a storm means death.

 Git commits are camps.
-Set up a camp every time a feature is complete.
-Even if AI breaks things in the next feature, you can return to the previous camp.
+Pitch a camp every time a feature is complete.
+Even if AI breaks things during the next feature, you can return to the previous camp.

 CI/CD — Machines Guard Automatically